af6094870-art/TesterCoelho-hub/README.md

                 end)
             end)
         else
             -- Limpeza de forças caso desligue a toggle no meio do caminho pcall(function()
                 local character = LocalPlayer.Character
+                local hrp = character and character:FindFirstChild("HumanoidRootPart")
+                if hrp and hrp:FindFirstChild("AntiCheatFlyForce") then
+                    hrp.AntiCheatFlyForce:Destroy()
+                end
+            end)
+        end
+    end
+})
+            -- Limpeza de forças caso desligue a toggle no meio do caminho pcall(function()
+                local character = LocalPlayer.Character